-PARALLAX is an art piece commissioned by Science Gallery Detroit for the exhibition Future Present, on view at 1001 Woodward Ave., Detroit, MI from Sept.
+PARALLAX is an art piece commissioned by Science Gallery Detroit for the exhibition Future Present, on view at 1001 Woodward Ave., Detroit, Sept.
 11-Dec.
 11, 2020 and MSU Art Lab, East Lansing, Jan.
 15-April 11, 2021.
 It culminates from concepts I had been formulating long before I was approached by SGD, across years of grappling with issues of migration, displacement and diaspora, and longtime preoccupation with outer space and identification with narratives of interstellar travel and the void.

 Not long after PARALLAX was formally conceived for Future Present, Lebanon, which has long suffered from extreme instability leading to widespread uprisings against corruption since late 2019, was hit with a disastrous economic crisis.
 The Lebanese pound crashed and plummeted in value, and an already struggling and impoverished people were thrown into even further catastrophe — all in the midst of the Covid-19 pandemic.
 Then on August 4, 2020 an ammonium nitrate explosion decimated the port of Beirut, laying destruction to half the city, killing hundreds, injuring thousands, and displacing hundreds of thousands.